pulp/crane/docs/index.rst

 --------------

 Crane is a small read-only web application that provides enough of the docker registry API to support "docker pull".
+Crane supports two modes of operation:

-Crane does not serve the actual image files, but instead serves 302 redirects to some other location where files are being served.
+1. Serve 302 redirects to some other location where files are being served.
 A base file location URL can be specified per-repository.
+    This is the default mode.
+2.  serve content delivery.
+In this mode, Crane provides "X-Sendfile" headers to the Apache web server.
+Apache will deliver the static files including all its optimizations.

 Crane loads its data from json files stored on disk.
 It does not have a database or use any other services.
 The json files can be generated with Pulp